vinniefalco/LuaBridge/README.md

 ## Registration

-There are four types of objects that LuaBridge can register:
+There are five types of objects that LuaBridge can register:

 - **Data**: Global variables, static class data members, and class data members.

-- **Functions**: Regular functions, static class members, and class member functions
+- **Functions**: Regular functions, static class members, and class member functions.

+- **CFunctions**: A regular function, static class member function, or class member function that uses the `lua_CFunction` calling convention.

 - **Namespaces**: A namespace is simply a table containing registrations of functions, data, properties, and other namespaces.